anaynayak/xconf2k13/slides/README.md

 ---

-## Thou shalt not question the Code with tests.
+## Thou shalt not question the Code with tests!

 ----